nylonee/watchlistarr/README.md

 a user
 removes an item off their watchlist, Watchlistarr can detect that and delete content from Sonarr/Radarr.**

-This feature will be released soon, in the meantime, you can enjoy a little "sneak peak" upon startup of the app, where the logs will list the movies/tv shows that are out of sync.
+This feature will be released soon, in the meantime, you can enjoy a little "sneak peek" upon startup of the app, where the logs will list the movies/tv shows that are out of sync.

 ### Requirements